EzzEldin-Kadry/FantasyPremierLeague/README.md

 # FantasyPremierLeague

-A RESTful web service Web API For Fantasy Premier League Game.
-Implemented in (Sep 2022).
+A RESTful web service Web API For Fantasy Premier League Game (Sep 2022).

 *This project has been created and developed solely by me, Ezzeldin Kadry, as an individual effort*